IMvision12/txtcode/README.md

 ## Why txtcode?

 You're on the couch, on the train, or away from your desk but you need to fix a bug, run tests, or scaffold a feature.
-With **txtcode**, your phone becomes a remote control for your IDE:
+With **txtcode**, your phone becomes a remote control for your coding CLI:

 1. **Text your AI** from WhatsApp, Telegram, Discord, Slack, Teams, or Signal
 2. **It writes code** using Claude Code, Cursor, Codex, Gemini CLI, or other adapters